-Once the plan is adopted, programmatic indicators will be used by the County to help evaluate watershed management needs.
+Programmatic indicators will be used by the County to help evaluate watershed management needs.
 These indicators illustrate the extent and location of existing and past management efforts.
 The following types of management in the watershed were inventoried during plan development:

 - Detention Facilities

 - Stream Restoration

 - Riparian Buffer Restoration

-- Best Management Practice (BMP) Facilities
+- BMP Facilities

 - Low Impact Development

 - Inspection and Maintenance of Stormwater Management Facilities

 - Inspection and Repair of Stormwater Infrastructure and Outfalls

 - Dumpsite Removal

 - Regional Ponds

 - Volunteer Monitoring

 - Subarea Treatment (used in watershed modeling studies)